MustardOS/mustardos.github.io/themes/zipping.md

 - Name your zip whatever you choose.

 # Creating a Preview Image
 Most preview images are 288x216 resolution.
-Create your preview image by taking a screenshot on your device (L2 + R2), or generating an image you think best represents your theme.
+Create your preview image by taking a screenshot on your device (Menu + Power), or generating an image you think best represents your theme.
 Resize it and **rename it to match your zip name**, and drop it into your preview folder of your main SD card; `./MUOS/theme/preview`.

 > *Be warned: the preview image resolution will take up as much space on the screen as the size of the image itself.
 The typical screen for muOS is 640x480, so if you use a screenshot without resizing your image, your preview within Theme Picker will cover all of your options!*